 The possible applications are endless – and RIFD is also widely used in transport, manufacturing, and retail industries for tracking, tracing and stocktaking.

-While it’s early days, the ethical, social, practical and security concerns over what data people should have chipped, and how that data needs to be considered in terms of the law, are still being debated.
+While it’s early days, the ethical, social, practical, security and even criminal law issues over what data people should have chipped, and how that data needs to be considered in terms of the law, are still being debated.

 American Amal Graafstra , a long-term champion of the technology, had his implants inserted in 2005 and claims, “…It’s given me the ability to communicate with machines.
 It’s literally integrated into who I am.”